JeffersonWright/Blogsite/README.md

 # Blogsite
-Practice creating a website for a blog.
+This is a website created using Django as practice.